RCCRAFT1/xnet/README.md

 ### about

-xnet is a python-based application to facilitate the tracking, analysis, and identification of orbital objects (satellites, etc.)
+xnet is a python-based application to facilitate the tracking, analysis, and identification of orbital objects (satellites, etc.) this program is like STRF, however it actually works under a venv for python3.

 ### data formats